A little about me

 As a recovering people-pleaser, I’ve learned that when we put everything else first, try to be agreeable, or endlessly accommodate others without taking care of ourselves, it comes at a cost.
 We can lose touch with our joy, our health, and our truth.

-I would also like to remind you (and myself), that taking a break to take care of yourself is not selfish.
+I would also like to remind you that taking a break to take care of yourself is not selfish.
 Especially when you’re in survival or freeze, and you don’t feel like you have another choice.

 Lastly a big lesson for me has been, only you know your heart.
 Let yourself be misunderstood if you need too.